Multitensors as monads on categories of enriched graphs: Categories of enriched graphs

 Recall that a category $V$ is a presheaf topos iff it has a small dense full subcategory $i:\ca D \hookrightarrow V$ consisting of small projective objects.
 Clearly the representables in a presheaf topos provide such a dense subcategory.
 Conversely $V(i,1):V \to \PSh{\ca D}$ is fully faithful by density.
 Since the objects of $\ca D$ are small projective, $V(i,1)$ is cocontinuous, and since every presheaf is a colimit of representables, it then follows that $V(i,1)$ essentially surjective on objects, giving the desired equivalence $V \catequiv \PSh{\ca D}$.
 In this situation $\ca D_+$ provides a small dense subcategory of $\ca GV$ consisting of small projectives by lemma(\ref{lem:GV-dense}), whence $\ca GV \catequiv \PSh{\ca D_+}$, and so (\ref{thmcase:presheaf-topos}) follows.

 Since a Grothendieck topos is a left exact localisation of a presheaf category, the 2-functoriality of $\ca G$ together with (\ref{thmcase:presheaf-topos}), (\ref{thmcase:loc-c-pres}) and example(\ref{ex:lc-groth-toposes}) implies that to establish (\ref{thmcase:Groth-topos}), it suffices to show that $\ca G$ preserves left exact functors between categories with finite limits.
-This follows immediately from the explicit description of limits in $\ca GV$ given in the proof of proposition(\ref{prop:limits-in-GV}). \end{proof} For a small category $\C$, lemma(\ref{lem:GV-dense}) and theorem(\ref{thm:GV-locally-c-presentable})(\ref{thmcase:presheaf-topos}) gives us a category $\C_+$ such that $\ca G\PSh{\C} \catequiv \PSh{\C_+}$.
-A syntactic description $\C_+$ is as follows.
-There is an injective on objects fully faithful functor
+This follows immediately from the explicit description of limits in $\ca GV$ given in the proof of proposition(\ref{prop:limits-in-GV}). \end{proof} In particular from theorem(\ref{thm:GV-locally-c-presentable})(\ref{thmcase:presheaf-topos}) and the 2-functor $(-)_+$, we obtain

-and $\C_+$ has an additional object $0$ not in the image of $i_{\C}$.
-Moreover for each $C \in \C$ one has maps